klaviyo/klaviyo-swift-sdk/README.md

 ## Overview

 KlaviyoSwift is an SDK, written in Swift, for users to incorporate Klaviyo's event tracking functionality into iOS applications.
 We also provide an SDK written in [Objective-C](https://github.com/klaviyo/klaviyo-objc-sdk).
-The two SDKs are identical in their functionality.
+The two SDKs are identical in their tracking functionality.
+However, the KlaviyoSwift SDK is the only that provides push notification functionality.
+We strongly encourage the use of the KlaviyoSwift SDK.

 ## Requirements
 *iOS >= 8.0